1,000+ Opportunities

 LGBTQ Iowa Archives & Library Advocates for Reproductive Education (WeARE) Youth Empowerment Support & Safety (YESS for Youth) North Dakota Human Rights Coalition Red River Rainbow Seniors Oral History Project Sitting Bull College Two Spirit Club - Located on Standing Rock Sioux Reservation Welcome Connection (St. Mark’s Lutheran Church) Family Connections Center The Transformation Project Chippewa Valley LGBTQ+ Community Center

-Based on current listing details, eligibility includes: Organizations serving LGBTQIA2S+ populations in Iowa, Minnesota, North Dakota, South Dakota, Wisconsin, and the Native Nations therein.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofits serving LGBTQ+ communities in rural areas of Iowa, Minnesota, North Dakota, South Dakota, Wisconsin, and Native Nations therein.
+Confirm the full requirements in the official notice before applying.